CSESS/constitution/README.md

 Each nominated cabinet should be introduced a maximum amount of expense which is decided by the Election Board.
 ### 7.4.
 Eligibility of Cabinet
 #### 7.4.1.
 Composition
-The cabinet shall consist of the following 12 posts.
+The cabinet shall consist of the following positions.
 1. President,
 2. Internal Vice-President,
 3. External Vice-President,